 Introduction

 In the Industry 4.0 era, smart factories are powered by cyber-physical systems (CPSs) and cloud computing (CC) technologies.
-Cyber-physical systems using cloud computing technologies allow smart objects (wireless or cabled) and software modules to both communicate and interact with each other.
-The European H2020 research agenda considers the CPSs as “the next generation of embedded Information and Communication Technology (ICT) systems that are interconnected and collaborating, providing citizens and businesses with a wide range of innovative applications and services” [1].
-Cyber-Physical Systems applied to the field of manufacturing or production are often referred to as cyber-physical manufacturing systems (CPMSs) or cyber-physical production systems (CPPSs) [2], and promise to increase efficiency, precision, performances and unprecedented flexibility to the industrial manufacturing process.
+CPSs using CC technologies enable smart objects (wireless or cabled) and software modules to both communicate and interact with each other.
+The European H2020 research agenda considers CPSs to be ‘the next generation of embedded Information and Communication Technology (ICT) systems that are interconnected and collaborating, providing citizens and businesses with a wide range of innovative applications and services’ [1].
+CPSs applied to the fields of manufacturing or production are often referred to as cyber-physical manufacturing systems (CPMSs) or cyber-physical production systems (CPPSs) [2] and are expected to increase efficiency, precision, and performance as well as bring unprecedented flexibility to the industrial manufacturing process.

-Today the automated manufacturing facilities are commonly based on hardware solutions from different vendors.
-This often leads to a heterogeneous and inconsistent compound of automation technologies, each one addressing one or more specific automation problems within the facility.
-While each of these single systems can acquire and transmit data, these systems are indeed not designed to easily convey the available information to other production lines or manufacturing systems, located within the same facilities or in another place, state or country.
-Most of actual automation systems are indeed based on monolithic architectures, with very limited communication ports and reduced local computational capabilities, which make it very difficult to acquire data for further data processing.
-In recent years, the use of Wireless Sensor Networks (WSNs) as a bridge between the automation technologies at the production level and the Cloud Computing infrastructure for data analysis [3] (i.e., control, coordination, supervision and management) has become frequent, and also extended to different environments (e.g., smart grids, smart homes, etc.) [4]-[11].
-Consequently, the market is seeking optimized solutions based on industrial WSNs to create parallel backbones to the programmable logic controller (PLC) infrastructure, in order to collect valuable data and send them to the Cloud for further processing [12].
+Today, the automated manufacturing facilities are commonly based on hardware solutions from different vendors.
+This often leads to a heterogeneous and inconsistent mix of automation technologies, each one addressing one or more specific automation problems within the facility.
+While each of these single systems can acquire and transmit data, they are generally not designed to easily convey the available information to other production lines or manufacturing systems located within the same facilities or in another place, state or country.
+Indeed, most of the actual automation systems are based on monolithic architectures with very limited communication ports and reduced local computational capabilities, which make it difficult to acquire data for further data processing.
+In recent years, the use of a wireless sensor network (WSN) as a bridge between the automation technologies at the production level and the CC infrastructure for data analysis [3] (i.e. control, coordination, supervision and management) has become common practice and has even been extended to different environments (e.g. smart grids, smart homes, etc.) [4]-[11].
+Consequently, the market is seeking optimised solutions based on industrial WSNs to create parallel backbones to the programmable logic controller (PLC) infrastructure in order to collect valuable data and send them to the Cloud for further processing [12].